r4r313/friendbook/README.md

 Technologies Used : HTML, CSS, JavaScript (with Ajax), PHP, XAMPP.

-The purpose of a creating website is to learn website designing and never meant to copy or compete with real facebool.
+The purpose of a creating website is to learn website designing and never meant to copy or compete with real facebook.

 Creators : Rohit Nandani and Sourabh Suman.
 	   CSE,2k12 BATCH.